-Finally, the following Monday, officials from the elder ombudsman’s office buried the cat and had Monica placed in a facility for a couple of weeks until Paul came home.
-The entire incident was outrageous and, to me, just another black eye on my community’s disgraceful elder care network.
+Finally, the following Monday, officials from the elder ombudsman’s office.
+They buried the cat and had Monica placed in a facility for a couple of weeks until Paul came home.
+The entire incident was outrageous.
+To me, it was another black eye on my community’s disgraceful elder care network.

 My dad died in September, Paul died in November, Monica died last week.

 Monica and I became very close.
 After dad died, I had more time to spend with her, which was important as she declined very fast after Paul’s death.
 Eventually, she was made a ward of the state and taken from her home.
 She died in a nursing home a short time later.